adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.rst

 | They passed, and after ages manifold
 | Came wandering sainted Joseph (even he
 | That tended God’s frail body, and enrolled
-| In linen clothes of spiced fragrancy).
+| In linen clothes of spicèd fragrancy).
 | He brought the vessel, vanished now from earth
 | That wrought destruction to the Table Round,
 | Since many deemed themselves above their worth